Risingson/eveeyeechoesdocs/docs/navigation/jump-planning.md

 | `Waypoint` | A system you want to go through.
 It is like pinning systems in your route. |
 | `Midpoint` or `mid` | Systems chosen by the planner to reach the next waypoint. |

-### Enabling using a jump-drvie for route planning
+### Enabling using a jump-drive for route planning
 Enable `Use Jumpdrive` in `ROUTE` settings.<br>
 Set your jump-ship and skills in `JUMP` settings.<br>